Angélique Mongez: Works

-Mongez established herself as a Neoclassical history painter from the outset of her career, boldly disregarding criticisms related to her gender.
-Throughout her professional journey, she maintained not only her studio at the Mint but also acquired two additional smaller studios.
-Until her passing, Mongez's dedication to Davidian painting was evident in her diverse body of work, ranging from engravings to framed drawings, portraits, busts, and beyond.
-Her personal inventory of possessions within these studios alone stands as a testament to her unwavering commitment to her craft.
+Mongez established herself as a Neoclassical history painter from the very beginning, and disregarded criticisms related to her femininity.
+Over the course of her career, she possessed two smaller studios in addition to the one she maintained at the Mint, up until her death.

-Mongez’ principle works include her first major painting, Astyanax Snatched from His Mother (1802), Alexander Weeping Over the Death of the Wife of Darius I (1804), Theseus and Pirithous (1806), Orpheus in Hell (1808), The Death of Adonis (1810), Perseus and Andromeda (1812), Mars and Venus (1814), Saint Martin Sharing his Cloak with a Beggar (1819), and her last Salon exhibit The Seven Against Thebes (1827).
+Mongez’ principal works include her first major painting, Astyanax Snatched from His Mother (1802), Alexander Weeping Over the Death of the Wife of Darius I (1804), Theseus and Pirithous (1806), Orpheus in Hell (1808), The Death of Adonis (1810), Perseus and Andromeda (1812), Mars and Venus (1814), Saint Martin Sharing his Cloak with a Beggar (1819), and her last Salon exhibit The Seven Against Thebes (1827).
 Her subjects emulated the French academic masters, and were comparable to subjects set for the Prix de Rome competitions, which she could not enter due to her sex.
 However, her work rivaled if not surpassed the work typically seen in the Prix de Rome.
 Her paintings contained more dynamic compositions and female nudity, something that her male contemporaries were prohibited from depicting within the confines of the Prix de Rome.

 Mongez often included nude figures in most of her works, which was significant for several reasons: her emulation of David's work; a demonstration of her grasp of the most difficult technical aspects of painting; and a confirmation of her understanding of the most modern developments in neoclassical historical painting.
 However, she received many comments in regards to her inclusion of the male nude in her paintings, despite her married status.
 Her work was troubling to notions of morality and conceptions of femininity of the time, specifically among sections of the bourgeoisie.
 Despite this, she received state encouragement and radical class support, as well as patronage from the Russian Prince Youssoupov and Louis XVIII, whose portrait she painted after the Bourbon Restoration.
 Her connections with David helped her to sell her works to the prince for a grand total of 6000 francs.